 FRP is a strong, lightweight material that molds easily.
 FRP pools are resistant to weathering and earthquakes and retain moisture well.
 Construction time is also shorter because the units from the factory are simply assembled on-site.

 Utilizing FRP technologies cultivated in its boat development and manufacturing, Yamaha Motor commercially released Japan's first 100% FRP pool in 1974.
-Over the 40 years since then we have installed large numbers of pools across Japan.
-As of the end of 2015, we had installed a total of nearly 6,000 school pools, the largest number among pool manufacturers in Japan.
+Yamaha has supplied a large number of pools across Japan since then.